apache/mynewt-site/docs/os/modules/split/split.md

 #### newt create-image

-Create image uses two different methods to compute the image hash for standard and split images.
+`create-image` uses two different methods to compute the image hash for standard and split images.
 For split images, the hash is computed starting with the 32-byte hash of the loader, then continuing with the hashing algorithm used by the standard application.
 This ensures that the split app can be "validated" against a loader image specifically.

 #### newt errors